Optimal order placement in limit order markets: An optimal order routing algorithm

+In general, this method requires a sample of size $N$ of the random variable $\xi$.
+Since $g(X_n,\xi)$ depends on random variables $\xi$ only through indicator functions:

+6pt a practical approach is to store the values of these indicator functions from past order executions at each exchange and use them to compute the sample values $\xi^n$.
-We note that $g(X_n,\xi)$ depends on random variables $\xi$ only through indicator functions, which have specific economic meaning: $\indicator{A(X_n,\xi)<S}=1$ if on the $n-$th iteration the trader fell behind the target quantity, $\indicator{A(X_n,\xi)>S}=1$ if the target was exceeded, and $\indicator{\xi_k>Q_k+L_{k,n}}=1$ if a limit order on exchange $k$ was fully executed.
-Having recorded these indicators for past executions, a trader can resample them later according to this method and optimize future order allocations.
-Alternatively, one can also compute these indicator functions based on recent order flow data.

-Our iterative solution updates order sizes in response to previous order execution outcomes in an intuitive way.
-For example, the first component of $g(X_n,\xi)$ describes updates of the market order size $M$ - on each iteration $M$ is decreased by $\gamma(h + f)$ to reduce a cost of execution, but if a trader fell behind his target quantity, $M$ will be increased on the next step by $\gamma\lambda_u$ to reduce execution risk.
-Since overtrading is also penalized, $M$ is decreased by $\gamma\lambda_o$ whenever a target quantity is exceeded.
-Limit order sizes are updated similarly, but only when these orders are executed.
-This iterative algorithm gives a specific way to resample past order fill data or historical order flow data to obtain a solution for the order placement problem.
-The algorithm consists of sequential updates and involves only basic arithmetic operations, so it can be implemented for on-line order routing optimization in real-time trading applications.
-Alternatively, one may follow the same steps using historical data or an order flow model to generate samples of $\xi$ and pre-compute optimal order allocations off-line.
+These indicators have simple interpretations: $\indicator{A(X_n,\xi)<S}=1$ if on the $n-$th order submission the trader fell behind the target quantity, $\indicator{A(X_n,\xi)>S}=1$ if he was ahead of the target, and $\indicator{\xi_k>Q_k+L_{k,n}}=1$ if a limit order on exchange $k$ was fully executed.
+This leads to a non-parametric online implementation of the algorithm, which updates order sizes in response to previous order execution outcomes, and can be interpreted as a sequential learning procedure.
+For example, the first row of $g(X_n,\xi)$ describes updates of the market order quantity $M$: \begin{itemize} \item on each iteration $M$ is decreased by $\gamma(h + f+\theta)$ to reduce trading costs and market impact \item if a trader fell behind his target quantity, $M$ will increase by $\gamma(\lambda_u+\theta)$ to reduce the shortfall on the next execution \item since overtrading is also penalized, $M$ is decreased by $\gamma\lambda_o$ whenever a target quantity is exceeded \end{itemize} Limit order sizes are updated similarly.
+If a limit order is not filled, its quantity will be reduced by $\gamma\theta$ to reduce market impact, otherwise the update depends on a fill outcome.

+The algorithm is fast - it updates an allocation vector sequentially and each update involves at most $5(K+1)$ arithmetic operations.
+On a retail laptop computer, an optimal order allocation across 12 exchanges can be computed in less than 200 milliseconds using an approximation with $N=1000$ iterations.
+The sequential nature of the algorithm allows to easily adapt it for low-latency trading applications: each iteration takes a fraction of a millisecond.
+First, optimal allocations are computed off-line and stored in a table.
+The table can be indexed by parameters such as $Q_k, S, T$.
+Then, an allocation is retrieved from the table in real-time, routing decisions are made and orders are sent.
+Finally, order fills are collected, the allocation is updated by one iteration as described by $g$, and stored in the table for future use.
+In Section \ref{ssec.tick} we present an illustration of this approach based on historical tick data.